 This blog may be a massive generalisation – for that I apologise.
 I’m just writing about how life feels at this moment; when you are through chemo, awaiting surgery and still unsure as to how this diagnosis will really end.
 When diagnosed 5 months ago I truly thought I would be having a little operation and that would be that, life wouldn’t really change, nothing would impact on us too much.

 My course of treatment was going to include a minimum of 6 (maybe 8) chemotherapy sessions, an operation and then radiotherapy.

-They are not a carrier of the disease but they will be carrying you for an unknown measurement of time…
+They are not carriers of the disease but they will be carrying you for an unknown measurement of time…

-No one tells you how cancer will effect you emotionally, its skated around but no one warns you that by half way through chemo a dark cloud is likely to have well and truly descended – no matter how positive you are, daily life will just feel too much.
+No one tells you how cancer will affect you emotionally, it’s skated around but no one warns you that by half way through chemo a dark cloud is likely to have well and truly descended – no matter how positive you are, daily life will just feel too much.

 I had days I didn’t want to talk to anyone, staying in bed to be useless was THE best option and very few of us will lead lives that allow that.